Have a quick watch of films about reducing, refining and replacing antibiotic use. Get some short, sharp inspiration from what others are doing.

 A Public Health England and NHS campaign to raise awareness of antibiotic resistance.

-Immediately following the news that sales of antibiotics to treat and prevent disease in UK farm livestock have achieved a 27% reduction over the past two years, targets for further reducing, refining or replacing antibiotic use across the key livestock sectors were announced on 27 October 2017.
+Immediately following the news that sales of antibiotics to treat and prevent disease in UK farm livestock have achieved a 27% reduction over the past two years, targets for further reducing, refining or replacing antibiotic use were announced.

 The British Veterinary Association describes what its members are doing to ensure antibiotics are used responsibly and antimicrobial resistance is being tackled.